ianflig/the-odin-project/javascript-path/jp-02-javascript/08-library/README.md

 The live site can be viewed [here](https://odin-08.vercel.app).

+**_NOTE_**:
+This is a refactored version to transition from plain functions and prototypes to an Object-Oriented Programming (OOP) approach using ES6 Classes.

 ## Setup

 This app doesn't use any packages.
 To run this setup locally, easiest way I found is to do: